scilus/nf-scil/docs/VALIDATION.md

   lint <category/tool|subworkflow>
 ```

-The command outputs a list of `passing checks`, as well as `warnings` and `errors`, that should all be
+The command outputs a list of  `warnings` and `errors`, that should all be fixed, if possible.
+Other
-fixed, if possible.
-Other files in the repository can require linting, but cannot be processed using
+files in the repository can require linting, but cannot be processed using `nf-core`.
+In this case,
-`nf-core`.
-In this case, use the `prettier` command line tool :
+use the `prettier` command line tool :

 ```bash
 prettier --write <file>
 ```

-to fix the formatting of the file.

 ## Prettier installation